You have number seven standing by, number eight, but really number six.

 There is a choice, and I choose life.

-When they will not allow me to adopt their term pro-choice, and then at the same time they turn around and say pro-choice doesn't mean pro-abortion.
+When they will not allow me to adopt their term, pro-choice, and then at the same time, they turn around and say pro-choice doesn't mean pro-abortion, I'm sorry, it must.

 Pro-choice must mean pro-abortion.

-So if you want to be honest with people you're talking about from now on, tell them you're pro-abortion, because that's what you're concerned about.
+So if you want to be honest with people you're talking about from now on, tell them you're pro-abortion because that's what you're concerned about.

-But as the fundamentally, the understand this.
+But fundamentally, understand this.

-If the day ever comes where the United States Supreme Court overturns Roe v.
+If the day ever comes where the United States Supreme Court overturns Roe versus Wade, it does not mean abortion is legal.

-What will happen if they overturn Roe versus Wade is that the people of this country will decide in the representative republic democratic fashion we do, state by state, where abortion will happen or where it won't.
+What will happen if they overturn Roe versus Wade is that the people of this country will decide in the representative republic democratic fashion we do, state by state, where abortion will happen and where it won't.

 Some people will legalize it via their legislatures and some won't.